prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental.md_sed.md

 ##Defining the no-event hypothesis

-\FEATHER defines an event as a discontinuity in piecewise-continuous time series data.
-In \SMFS, events occur when the force applied to a molecule exhibits a discontinuity as the molecule passes over an energy barrier. \FEATHER assumes that events take place on time scales much smaller than the response time of the probe.
+FEATHER defines an event as a discontinuity in piecewise-continuous time series data.
+In \SMFS, events occur when the force applied to a molecule exhibits a discontinuity as the molecule passes over an energy barrier.
+FEATHER assumes that events take place on time scales much smaller than the response time of the probe.
 If this is not true, the data is assumed smoothed until this condition is reached.
 The algorithm models the data assuming no event is occurring at a given time '$t$' and finds where the probability of a measurement is low.
 Hereafter, the definition of an event and these assumptions will be referred to as the \emph{no-event hypothesis}.

 ##Mathematical background for testing the no-event hypothesis

-Under the no-event hypothesis, the noise-dependent distribution of force 'F$_t$' for a discrete series of forces sampled at time points 't' can be well-approximated by the sum of a smooth signal and a noise distribution ({#fig:FeatherExample}):
+Under the no-event hypothesis, the noise-dependent distribution of force '$F_t$' for a discrete series of forces sampled at time points 't' can be well-approximated by the sum of a smooth signal and a noise distribution ({#fig:FeatherExample}):

-\eqs{ F_t = g_t + X(0,\sigma^2) }
+$F_t = g_t + X(0,\sigma^2)$

 where $g_t$ is a smooth function with a continuous first derivative and X is a random variable with zero mean and variance $\sigma^2$.
 The closed form of the smooth signal and the noise distribution are assumed unknown and can vary from one \fec{} to the next.
 If '$g^{*}_t$' is a function with a continuous first derivative approximately equal to $g_t$ such that $\forall t,\epsilon_t\equiv|g^{*}_t-g_t|$ for real $\epsilon_t\ge 0$, then the error distribution $R_t$ is defined such that: